·Research

 [2] ran the complementary experiment.
 Pairs of autonomous agents, one offensive and one defensive, competed concurrently on twenty-three Hack The Box battlegrounds under a fifteen-minute time budget.
 Both agents used the same underlying model.
 The headline result is counterintuitive: under unconstrained metrics, defense outperformed offense (54.3% patching success versus 28.3% initial access, p = 0.0193).
 Under operational constraints, where defense must patch and maintain service availability and prevent attacker access, defensive success rates collapsed to 23.9% and 15.2%, statistically indistinguishable from offensive success.

-The collapse is the key signal.
-The defensive agents knew how to identify vulnerabilities, and knew how to patch them.
-They did not know how to do so without breaking the systems they were defending.
+The defensive agents could identify and patch vulnerabilities, but not without breaking the systems they were defending.
 The cited trajectory shows blue-team agents modifying SSH configurations, changing service settings, and applying patches that disrupted availability.
 These are actions that, in isolation, look like defense but that an operator cannot accept.
 This is the same failure mode as monitoring that blocks too aggressively: the safeguard becomes the denial of service.

 6. Observation surfaces and their limitations